 One of my places to visit has been Universal Studios Orlando.
 Last year though it's been difficult to say goodbye to some of my favorite attractions.
 Two of which closed forever.
 The first was Twister, for which I was really lucky to be apart of it's last operation day.

-The other was a tribute to Lucille Ball, but unlike the walk-through to my favorite movie, I didn't experience the same bittersweet departure another childhood staple.
-Instead one day I walked into the park and the building was all boarded up and closed.
-I had missed the announcement it was going to be replaced by Hello Kitty, so POOF - it was gone.
+The other was a tribute to Lucille Ball, but unlike the walk-through to my favorite movie, I didn't experience the same bittersweet departure of another childhood staple.
+Instead, one day I walked into the park and the building was all boarded up.
+I had missed the announcement it was going to be replaced with Hello Kitty, so POOF - it was gone.

 As less and less of Lucy's shows played on television, the Lucy museum became a haven for me and part of my "park routine" as a teenager.
 When we first hit the Universal Studios Orlando entrance, I always met my mom and sister inside the museum as they went walked through the main street bakery.
 I'd watch a few moments of an episode I knew by heart on a faux retro television set, and then head into the museum to be comforted by Lucille Ball's costumes and props.

 Happy Birthday, Lucy!
 Thanks for your comedic genius!